slank/codetree/README.md

 There are currently three handlers, each registered for a number of URL schemes:

-Bzr: bzr, bzr+ssh, lp, bzr+http, bzr+https
+* Bzr: bzr, bzr+ssh, lp, bzr+http, bzr+https
-HTTP/S: http, https
+* HTTP/S: http, https
-Local: (empty scheme)
+* Local: (empty scheme)

 If you're familiar with Bzr, you'll note that bzr+http and bzr+https are not valid schemes for Bzr URLs.
 No two handlers may handle the same scheme.
 In order to defnintively identify the handler you want for a source, the scheme you use may be slightly non-standard.

+Other handlers are planned, such as an archive handler (variant of the http/s handler) and a git handler.